It's the best thing you can do for your lawn!

 Reduce Soil Compaction

 Thatch accumulation can also be dramatically accelerated when the soil of a lawn is compacted.
 A compact soil results in the water and fertilizers sitting on the surface of soil, and this causes the roots, rhizomes and stolons of the lawn to grow on the surface, rapidly creating a thatch layer problem.
-Aeration breaks up compacted soil allowing water, fertilizer and air to penetrate deep which results in deep rooting of the lawn.
-A lawn with deep roots will better survive drought, disease, insects, pet damage, foot traffic, and other forms of stress than a lawn with shallow roots.
+Core aeration breaks up compacted soil allowing water, fertilizer and air to penetrate deep which results in deep rooting of the lawn.

 Reduce Summer Drought Damage

-In a lawn with a compacted soil, most of the root growth occurs close to the surface, and this creates a lawn that is highly susceptible to summer drought damage.
-Aeration opens up the soil so water, fertilizers and air can penetrate further, encouraging roots to grow deep, resulting in a lawn better able to tolerate the periods of summer drought.
+In a lawn with a compacted soil, most of the root growth occurs close to the surface, and this creates a lawn that is highly susceptible to summer drought.
+Aeration opens up the soil so water, fertilizers and air can penetrate deep, encouraging roots to grow deep, resulting in a lawn better able to tolerate the periods of summer drought.

 More Efficient Irrigation